Michala Banas: Life and career

-Born in Wellington, New Zealand into a family of German descent, she starred in her first advert at only 18 months of age.
+Born in Wellington, New Zealand into a family of New Zealand, English, Scottish and German descent, Michala starred in her first advert at only 18 months of age.

 Her debut film performance was when she was five years old, in the New Zealand film Dangerous Orphans.
 Her Australian debut television performance was as Louisa in the miniseries Mirror, Mirror in 1995.

-From 2001-03, Banas played main character Marissa Taylor in the Seven Network drama Always Greener.
+From 2001 to 2003, Banas played main character Marissa Taylor in the Seven Network drama Always Greener.

 In 2002, she had a small role in the film adaptation Scooby-Doo.

 Banas is an accomplished singer, and in 2003 released a single, "Kissin' The Wind", which made the top 30 on the Australian Recording Industry Association singles chart.

 In 2004, Banas joined the cast of McLeod's Daughters as the character Kate Manfredi, the best friend of Jodi Fountain McLeod.
 She played Kate from episodes 88 to 170, when she took a short break to later return in episode 177.
 It was announced in 2007 that she would leave McLeod's Daughters in its final season.
 Banas' last episode was aired in early December 2008.

 From 11 November 2008, Banas appeared in the role of Libby Kennedy on the Australian soap opera Neighbours for a five-week period after Kym Valentine was forced to take a temporary break due to illness.

 In 2009, Banas filled in for Fox FM's Jo Stanley on The Matt and Jo Show while Stanley was on maternity leave.
 That same year saw her star in the Australian national tour of the Broadway musical, Avenue Q, playing the roles of "Kate Monster" and "Lucy the Slut".
 Banas was one of three celebrity faces for Proactiv Solution in Australia and New Zealand.

 Banas had a guest role as Tiffany Turner on the drama series Winners & Losers, and a supporting role on ABC3 teen drama Nowhere Boys as Phoebe.
 In 2013, Banas starred in the ABC comedy series Upper Middle Bogan as Amber Wheeler.
-The series has run for three seasons.
+The series had run for three seasons.

+In 2019, Banas begun serving as an intimacy coordinator for television projects, a coordinator is used in scenes where two actors/actresses are preparing to be intimate and the coordinator makes sure that both people are comfortable with what is about to happen.

+In June 2019, it was announced that Banas would appear in the sitcom Fam Time which was originally intended to broadcast on the Seven Network in 2020, however was indefinitely shelved until June 2024, when it was announced it would be released on 7plus on 11 July 2024.
+In 2020, she joined the filming for Halifax: Retribution and has since appeared in several other projects including ABC's Turn Up The Volume and Gold Diggers.

+On 23 September 2024, Banas would join Jo Stanley in the women led radio station Broad Radio as a co-host.

+On 9 October 2025, Banas was named as lead in new New Zealand series Blue Murder Motel.